 Because a very smart PR friend put me onto it.
 (She also suggested baking it in the oven, but fortunately I didn't have to go that far!)
-It sounded too easy to be true, but I took her suggestion, spent a few minutes blow drying it until the entire machine was quite warm - aluminum heats up quickly! - and EUREKA, after a few creaky turns it broke free and spun like a top.
+It sounded too easy to be true, but I took her suggestion, spent a few minutes blow drying it until the entire machine was quite warm - aluminum heats up quickly - and EUREKA!
+After a few creaky turns it spun freely.

 I suppose somehow I caused some kind of damage when trying to turn the wheel because now although everything runs (the motor turns the belt, which turns the wheel) the wheel won't turn the shaft.
 I tried using another clutch washer but it didn't make any difference so it's not that.

 So here's the deal.
 I now have a pretty nice case, except for one broken latch, which is full of FW parts which I will sell/save for replacement parts.
 I have a nice belt (an original Singer belt in great condition) and a light bulb which I can use on my other machine.
 I have a bobbin case and an Egyptian scrolled face plate which I will sell on eBay.
 Undoubtedly will recoup my investment there.
 AND.....